Elephanta Island: Tourist attractions and accessibility

 This island is a popular tourist destination because of the island's cave temples, the Elephanta Caves, that have been carved out of rock.

 The island is easily accessible by ferry from Mumbai, being about 10 km from the south east coast of the island city.
 Boats leave daily from the Gateway of India, taking about an hour each way.
 The tickets for these can be bought at the Gateway itself.
 The first ferry leaves at 9 am and the last at 2 pm.
 From the boat landing stage on the island, a walkway leads to steps that go up to the famous caves.

 There is also a narrow-gauge toy train from the boat area on the dock to the base of the steps leading up to the caves (about 600 meters).
 Along the path, hawkers sell souvenirs like necklaces, anklets, showpieces and keychains.
 There are also stalls to buy food and drinks.
 Small monkeys play along the sides of the path, occasionally thieving items from the hawkers, trashcans and tourists.

 Mumbai Port Trust (MbPT) has plans to connect the island from Haji Bunder, Mumbai via Ropeway.
 Once built, it will take only 14 minutes to reach the UNESCO World Heritage Site whereas currently ferry takes about an hour.

+Geology

+Elephanta Island is composed of volcanic rock that was formed during an eruptive sequence of the Deccan Traps volcanic province.
+Dating of the rocks suggest that they formed during the latest Cretaceous or earliest Paleocene (66 to 65 million years ago).
+This makes them contemporaneous with many of the other Deccan Traps eruptions elsewhere in India, but slightly older than the volcanic rock underlying adjacent mainland parts of Mumbai, which is dated to 62.5 million years ago.
+Ankaramite rock found on the island is significantly younger (potentially as much as 6 million years younger) than the other rocks such as tholeiite that comprise it, suggesting that the island was formed by eruptions that may have lasted for nearly 6 million years.

 History

 Known in ancient times as Gharapuri (or, 'place of caves'), the name Elephanta island, was given by 16th-century Portuguese explorers, after seeing a monolithic basalt sculpture of an elephant found near the entrance.
 They decided to take it home but ended up dropping it into the sea because their chains were not strong enough.
-Later, this sculpture was moved to the Victoria gardens and then the Victoria and Albert Museum (now Dr. Bhau Daji Lad Museum) in Mumbai, by the British.
+Later, this sculpture was moved to the Victoria Gardens and then the Victoria and Albert Museum (now Dr. Bhau Daji Lad Museum) in Mumbai, by the British.
 This island was once the capital of a powerful local kingdom.

-In Manuscript F by Leonardo da Vinci (kept at the Library de France) there is a note in which he says "Map of Elephanta in India which Antonello the haberdasher has."
+In Manuscript F by Leonardo da Vinci (kept at the Bibliothèque nationale de France) there is a note in which he says "Map of Elephanta in India which Antonello the haberdasher has."
 It is unclear who this Florentine traveller Antonello might have been.